Saudi PIF nearly triples U.S. stock holdings; adds Walmart, Pinterest

 The PIF, which manages $430 billion in assets, is at the centre of Saudi Arabia's plans to transform the economy by creating new sectors and diversifying revenues away from oil.

-The PIF also owns a 62.72% stake in electric car company Lucid LCDX.PK, which has a market value of about $71 billion, a significant boost in value from the end of September.
+The PIF also owns a 62.72% stake in electric car company Lucid LCID.O, which has a market value of about $71 billion, a significant boost in value from the end of September.

+"The Q3 figure is indeed significantly larger than Q2, but most of the increase is due to Lucid Motors' IPO in July," said Diego Lopez, managing director at Global SWF, an industry data specialist.

 Lucid’s listing in July was a huge dividend for the Saudi sovereign wealth fund, which invested more than $1 billion in the company in 2018 for a substantial stake and invested more in February.
 The PIF also owns a 3.75% stake in ride-sharing company Uber Technologies UBER.N.